• Home

 Secondary Colors

-When considering secondary colors, what two colors make brown?
+Secondary colors are a result of two primary colors being mixed together.
 Orange and blue can make brown, and red and green can also make brown.
 The secondary colors can also be used to add variations to the brown shade created by the three primary colors.
-For example, you can make a brown with underlying purple colors.
+For example, you can make a brown with underlying purple colors if you use a warm purple and a warmer orange.

 Secondary Brown Color Palette